trackit/vmix-on-aws/README.md

 ---
 ### Setup
+1. Firstly, create an role with the following AWS managed policies:
+    AmazonVPCFullAccess
+    EC2PowerUser
+   As you are already on the web console, note the aws account ID number.
+It is showed at top right dropdown menu.

-1. First thing to do is to configure AWS Cli.
+2. Now it's time to configure AWS Cli.
 For it a role from the aws account that will be used to deploy is needed.
 Also, an Access Key and Secret Key.
 To create run the following command to configure it.
 And input the Access Key and Secret Key IDs: